newchuyalong/libgdx-learning/Material-and-environment.md

 Attribute attribute = ColorAttribute.createDiffuse(Color.RED);
 ```

+### Using attributes
+The most common actions for attributes are `set`, `has`, `remove`, and `get`.

+You can use the `set` method to add or change an attribute.
+If there is already an attribute of the same type if will be first removed, after which the new attribute is added.
+For example: `material.set(FloatAttribute.createAlphaTest(0.25f));`

+Using the `has` method it is possible to check if a specific attribute type is set.
+For example: `material.has(FloatAttribute.AlphaTest);`.
+It is also possible to check for multiple attributes, for example: `material.has(FloatAttribute.AlphaTest | ColorAttribute.Diffuse);`.
+In which case the `has` method will only return `true` if all attributes are set.
+Note that because the `has` method uses a bitwise check it is quite fast and can be used prior to e.g. a call to `remove` to ensure the attribute is actually set.

+With the `remove` method you can remove an attribute of a specific type, for example:
+`material.remove(FloatAttribute.AlphaTest);`.
+You can also remove multiple attributes at once, for example: `material.remove(FloatAttribute.AlphaTest | ColorAttribute.Diffuse);`.

+The `get` method can be used to fetch an attribute of a specific type.
+For example: `material.get(FloatAttribute.AlphaTest);`.
+If the attribute isn't set the `get` method will return `null`.
+Because the type implies the class, you can safely cast the result without checking: `(FloatAttribute)material.get(FloatAttribute.AlphaTest);`.
+For convenience there's also a template method: `material.get(FloatAttribute.class, FloatAttribute.AlphaTest);`.

+Besides that you can also `clear` (to remove all attributes), iterate (it implements `Iterable<Attribute>`) and compare (it implements `Comparator<Attribute>`, however the `same` method provides additional options) attributes.
+The `getMask()` method provides access to the mask containing all attributes, for example `material.getMask() & FloatAttribute.AlphaTest == FloatAttribute.AlphaTest` is the same as `material.has(FloatAttribute.AlphaTest)`.

 ### Custom attribute types
 It is possible to use a standard attribute class for a new custom type.
 For example when you want to use the ColorAttribute class to specify a custom type of color.
 There are three things you must consider in that case:
 1. Name your attribute type.
 Each attribute type must have an _unique_ alias (name).
 You might want to (but don't have to) use the uniform name for that.
 The alias will also be used for debugging, e.g. when calling `attribute.toString()`.
 2. Register your attribute type.
 This is to make sure there is only one attribute type for each bit.
 This can be done only from within the Attribute class or a subclass.
 3. Make ColorAttribute accept the custom type.
 The ColorAttribute class and most other attribute classes checks the type on construction, this allows you to cast attributes without having to check anything other then the type.
-For example `(ColorAttribute)material.get(ColorAttribute.Diffuse)` will always work because ColorAttribute is the only attribute accepting the Diffuse type.
+For example `(ColorAttribute)material.get(ColorAttribute.Diffuse)` will always work because ColorAttribute is the only attribute accepting the `ColorAttribute.Diffuse` type.

 Because of step 2 and 3, you must extend the Attribute class to add a custom attribute type:
 ```